 Keep submitting your music to blogs and stations to get playtime.

 Be sure to brand yourself as a musician.

-In conclusion, as a musician you can greatly benefit from using Spotify to promote your music.
-This Spotify guide has all of the tips that you need to become a successful artist by using this digital music platform.
+In conclusion, as a musician, you can greatly benefit from using Spotify to promote your music.
+This Spotify guide has all of the tips you need to become a successful artist using this digital music platform.